tailscale/terms-and-conditions/privacy-policy/index.md

 **Site Information**.
-When you use our Site, we automatically collect certain information about your device and how you use the Site, including your IP address, browser type, browser language, operating system, the state or country from which you accessed the Services, software and hardware attributes (including device IDs), referring and exit pages and URLs, platform type, the number of clicks, files you download, domain names, landing pages, pages viewed and the order of those pages, the amount of time spent on particular pages, the date and time you used the Services, error logs, and other similar information.
+When you use our Site, we automatically collect certain information about your device and how you use the Site, including your IP address, browser type, browser language, operating system,software and hardware attributes (including device IDs), referring and exit pages and URLs, platform type, the number of clicks, files you download, domain names, landing pages, pages viewed and the order of those pages, the amount of time spent on particular pages, the date and time you used the Services, error logs, and other similar information.